 </aside>

-<aside> 💡 Many telecoms providers are expected to increase prices by the rate of inflation plus up to an additional 3.9% in March and April 2023.
+<aside> 💡 Most mobile providers will increase prices by the rate of inflation plus up to an additional 3.9% in March and April 2024.

 </aside>

-Once you’re out of contract, if you don’t need to change your phone then switching to a SIM-only with your current provider will save money or it is simple to switch providers to find a better deal.
+Once you’re out of contract and don’t need to change your phone, then switching to a SIM-only with your current provider or a new one will save money.